vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/sos/Start-VCFHealthSummary.md

 Start-VCFHealthSummary -json (Get-Content -Raw .\samples\sos\healthSummarySpec.json)
 ```

-This example starts the Health Summary checks using the JSON specification file.
+This example shows how to start the Health Summary checks using the JSON specification file.

 ???+ example "Sample JSON: Start Health Summary"